kikiutils/nuxt-session/README.md

 Please refer to this [link](https://github.com/kiki-kanri/nitro-session?tab=readme-ov-file#usage) for related usage.

 > [!IMPORTANT]
+> This package is intended for use in the `server` folder of Nuxt.
+For more information about this folder, please see this [link](https://nuxt.com/docs/guide/directory-structure/server).
+>
 > Only requests with paths starting with `/api` will handle sessions.

 ## Server Runtime Utils